Ashvary1996/e-com-app/README.md

 4. Home Page Added with search/sort/filter/navigation functionality
 5. Cart Functionality added with inc+dec+remove from database as well
 6. Item Description Page added

-# Item Description + UI Updated + Responsivness
+7. Backend Optimised and all Functionalty completed

+# Todos-

 Frontend :
-Todos-

 *fix => filter/sort/search to page 1 when using.
 *add the modern alert feature.
 *add icons